Your Account Your Account

 Start or Stop Utility Service Start or Stop Utility Service

 Contact Us Contact Us

 Biosolids are a nutrient-rich organic material created from the biological and physical treatment of wastewater.
+They are the removed solids from the wastewater treatment process, which meet strict state and federal standards for organics, metals and pathogen removal.
 Biosolids can be used to improve soil structure and water retention, and also are used as a slow-release fertilizer.
-Currently, Fort Collins Utilities applies 70 percent of its biosolids (wastewater sludge) on Meadow Springs Ranch and 30 percent on private farm land.
+Currently, Fort Collins Utilities applies 70 percent of its biosolids on Meadow Springs Ranch and 30 percent on private farm land.

-The City produces approximately 1,900 dry tons of solids per year.
-Four times per week, two semi-trailers of biosolids are trucked from the Drake Water Reclamation facility to the ranch and spread on concrete pads for solar drying.
+The City produces approximately 2,355 metric dry tons of solids per year (more than 579 semi-truck loads).
+Four times per week, semi-trailers of biosolids are trucked from the Drake Water Reclamation facility to the ranch and spread on concrete pads for solar drying.
 The solids are solar dried from a consistency of wet earth to a dry dirt (25 percent to 90 percent total solids) and are applied to the rangeland at a rate of two dry tons per acre.